 To foster and maintain an environment that supports and promotes the responsible conduct of research, the RCR Framework was developed (revised in 2021).
-The RCR Framework describes the responsibilities and
+The RCR Framework describes the responsibilities and accountabilities for stakeholders involved in the

 Figure 3.
 Responsibilities of the tri-funding agencies to promote a positive research culture as listed in the RCR Framework (Source: the Tri-Agency Framework: Responsible Conduct of Research 2021).